IgorSprovieri/supermarket-list-web/README.md

 - Add Items on list ✅
 - Update Item ✅
 - Delete Item ✅
-- Deploy
+- Media Query for Mobile ✅
-- Media Query for Mobile
+- Deploy ✅

 ## Used Technologies